 About the heritage centre

-Our local and family history collections are available for all residents and local visitors to browse.
-With over 15,000 items, they provide a record of all aspects of life and society and the natural and human environments of the area now known as Lower Hutt.
+Our local and family history collections have over 15,000 items for all residents and local visitors to browse.
+They provide a record of all aspects of life and society and the natural and human environments of Lower Hutt.

 What can I find in the heritage centre’s collection?